StructureFold2/StructureFold2/README.md

 MFE folds, thus making one module sufficient for all tasks involving <.ct> files.

-Fused mode (-mode F) summarizes one or multiple directories, generating a single <.csv> organized by transcript detailing strandedness and DeltaG.
+Fused mode (-mode F) summarizes one or multiple directories, generating a single <.csv> organized by transcript detailing transcript strandedness and DeltaG.
 When using multiple directories, the names of the directories must be different.
-If your transcript names contain underscores, input the number they contain (-offset, all modes).
+If your transcript names contain underscores, input the number they contain (-offset).
-Raw mode (-mode R) instead operates on a single directory and generates a similar single <.csv> instead organized by the files names contained in the directory, and may be of use when it is hard to automatically parse transcript names.
+Raw mode (-mode R) instead operates on a single directory and generates a similar single <.csv> instead organized by the files contained in the directory, and may be of use when it is hard to automatically parse transcript names.
 By default, 'NA' will be logged as the DetlaG for <.ct> files that do not contain a DeltaG value; this value is configurable (-na).
 PPV mode (-P) do a full directory-wise PPV calculation on every shared transcript between every two possible pairs of directories (-d) entered using [RNAStructure](https://rna.urmc.rochester.edu/RNAstructure.html)'s